 Alebrijes: Creatures of a Dream World

-A five-month outdoor art exhibit featuring dozens of mythical animals inspired by Mexican folklore.
-“Alebrijes: Creatures of a Dream World” will be on display from June through October.
+Enjoy our parkwide outdoor art exhibit featuring dozens of imaginary creatures inspired by Mexican folklore.
+“Alebrijes: Creatures of a Dream World” is on display through October.

 What is an alebrije?